 As lead researcher for PiP, I have multiple roles, all of which have taught me how to lead inquiry conceptually and practically.
 I have organized the logistics of meeting with 6-10 people and kept running records.
 I manage a qualitative dataset in MaxQDA that has been collected at sixteen schools by over 12 different people throughout the last five years.
 I maintain and renew permissions, such as as the Internal Review Board application and district approvals.
 I also regularly meet with people outside of the university who are interested in our research, whether through presentations at local conferences or people connected to us via our partners.

 PiPNIC: Personalization in Practice – Networked Improvement Community

 In the third year of the PiP project, we launched a subproject called PiPNIC: Personalization in Practice – Networked Improvement Community.
 This project was funded in partnership with the Wisconsin Department of Public Instruction by the Institute for Educational Sciences as part of the Statewide Longitudinal Data Systems grant program.
 I was the project director and responsible for designing how we would initiate and implement a Networked Improvement Community.
-I proposed that we spend the first semester in a listening phase by meeting with educators and leaders from across the state to determine a relevant and meaningful problem of practice.
+Inspired by Atul Gawande’s book, Better, I proposed that we spend the first semester in a listening phase by meeting with educators and leaders from across the state to determine a relevant and meaningful problem of practice.
 I then coordinated the logistics and analysis of our team’s field notes and presented the work to a collaborative working group of researchers from across the grant.